Irregular bleeding / periods / menstrual irregularity

 • Endometrial biopsy (sampling womb lining if bleeding is persistent or heavy)

-Treatment depends on the underlying cause — and also your personal priorities (e.g., symptom relief, fertility preservation, avoiding hormones if preferred).
+Treatment depends on the underlying cause — and also your personal priorities (e.g. symptom relief, fertility preservation, avoiding hormones if preferred).

 Options include: For example, hormonal therapy can be effective for regulating cycles, while surgical options may be necessary for structural problems.
-Medical treatments, such as cryotherapy for genital warts, can also be considered based on the specific problem.
+Medical treatments such as cryotherapy for genital warts can also be considered based on the specific problem.

-It is important to address any underlying problems to ensure effective treatment and relief from symptoms.
+You need to address any underlying problems to ensure effective treatment and relief from symptoms.

-Lifestyle Adjustments
+Lifestyle adjustments

 • Nutritional support